 01111010001

-In the next step we concat all the indexes preserving their order of appearance.
-After this we get 253-bit binary word:
+In the next step, we concatenate all the indexes, preserving their order of appearance.
+This gives us a 253-bit binary sequence:

 0000100000011111111101000110001100001100101000100100111001000000100010010010000110000101001100110000011010111000111110011010000100000100001110001001100110010100111110101001110001011010010010110100000110110010001100110010011011001000111100000101111010001